-The board expects to derive 81.4% (R315.3 million) of its revenue over the period ahead through transfers from the department and the remainder through fees for classification and registration.
-Revenue is expected to be in line with expenditure over the medium term.
+The board expects to derive 79.2% (R325.8 million) of its revenue over the period ahead through transfers from the department and the remainder through fees for classification and registration.
+Revenue is expected to increase in line with expenditure.